Registration and Degree Requirements

 Use of Undergraduate Courses for Graduate Credit

-Graduate students may take up to six credits in 400-level courses toward their graduate degree requirements with the prior approval of the primary advisor, graduate program chair and the Graduate Division.
+Graduate students may take up to six credits in 400-level courses toward their graduate degree requirements with the prior approval of the primary academic advisor, graduate program chair and the Graduate Division.
 Courses numbered 499 may not be used for graduate credit.
 Credits used to meet requirements for an undergraduate degree may not be used to meet graduate program requirements.
 To register for 400-level courses, complete the Petition to Transfer, Substitute, and/or Waive Courses form and submit it to the Graduate Division.

 Dual Level Courses